-In order to take into account the variations in campaign length and its influence on N_2O emission levels, the historic campaign lengths and the baseline campaign length are to be determined and compared to the project campaign length.
-Campaign length is defined as the total number of metric tonnes of nitric acid at 100% concentration produced with one set of gauzes
+In order to take into account the variations in campaign length and its influence on N2O emission levels, the historic campaign lengths and the baseline campaign length are to be determined and compared to the project campaign length.
+Campaign length is defined as the total number of metric tonnes of nitric acid at 100% concentration produced between each gauze changeover.